coop-code/nodejs-labs/restful_api/readme.md

 ```

 The Restful Web Api is under the folder restful_api.
 You need to instal the dependencies of the projeto.
-To do this, type (in the command prompt)..
+To do this, type:

 ```npm install```